 ADVERTISEMENT

-The most striking feature, just as with the larger Yamaha YDP-S55 model, is a proper piano lid, which becomes a flat tabletop when closed.
+Like the larger Yamaha YDP-S55 model, the most striking feature is a proper piano lid, which becomes a flat tabletop when closed.
 As with an acoustic piano, a fold-down wooden bar is built into the lid and serves as a music rest.

 Thus, the slim piano has a different design than the YDP-145 and YDP-165, its classically designed sibling models.
-Both because of this, but also because it requires less space, one quickly begins to favor the S35.
-From a technical point of view, it is quite similar to the YDP-145 regarding features and functions.
+Both because of this but also because it requires less space, one quickly begins to favor the S35.
+From a technical point of view, it is quite similar to the YDP-145 in terms of features and functions.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.